 Place the raw peanuts in a single layer inside a shallow baking pan.

 For unshelled peanuts (peanuts still inside their shells), bake for 20 to 25 minutes.
 For shelled peanuts (peanuts with shell removed), bake for 15 to 20 minutes.

 Stir the peanuts once or twice during cooking time.

 Cook until slightly underdone because the peanuts will continue to cook when removed from the oven.

 If you need to know how many peanuts you need to roast for a recipe, keep in mind that 1 1/2 pounds of unshelled peanuts are equal to about 1 pound shelled.
 This will produce between 3 1/2 to 4 cups of shelled peanuts.

 Storing and Using Roasted Peanuts

 Store unshelled roasted peanuts in an airtight container up to one month on the shelf.
 In the refrigerator, they will keep for six months.
 In the freezer, they're good for up to one year.
 The same storage recommendations apply to raw unshelled peanuts.
-If you find a great deal, stock up and store them properly so you can enjoy fresh roasted peanuts whenever you like.
+If you find a great deal, stock up and store them properly so you can enjoy your peanuts whenever you'd like.

 You can also use your roasted peanuts to make your own peanut butter.
 The process for that is also very simple and all you really need is a food processor and something to sweeten the blend.
-Use that to create delicious peanut butter desserts or simply enjoy the freshest peanut butter and jelly sandwich possible (with homemade jelly, of course!).
+Use your butter in delicious desserts or simply enjoy the freshest peanut butter and jelly sandwich possible (with homemade jelly, of course!).